Network Representation Using Graph Root Distributions: Introduction

-We highlight a few key contributions. \begin{enumerate} \item We provide a constructive proof for the correspondence between exchangeable random graphs and probability distributions on the \krein space $\mathcal K$.
+We highlight a few key contributions. \begin{enumerate} \item We provide a constructive proof for the correspondence between a subclass of exchangeable random graphs and probability distributions on the \krein space $\mathcal K$.
 Our construction starts from viewing $W$ as an integral operator and considering its spectral decomposition.
 The variable $s\sim {\rm Unif}(0,1)$ is treated as the input variable in an infinite dimensional inverse transform sampling.
 The induced measure is thus invariant under measure-preserving transforms of $s$.
 The existence and identifiability of such a representation is established for a wide class of exchangeable random graphs.
 In our construction, it becomes apparent that the induced measure is closely related to the square root of the integral operator $W$, with appropriate treatment of negative eigenvalues.
-Thus we call this induced measure the \emph{graph root distribution}. \item We show that the Wasserstein distance between two graph root distributions on $\mathcal K$ provides an upper bound of the cut-distance between sampling distributions of the corresponding exchangeable random graphs.
-This result is further extended to a modified version of Wasserstein distance that is suitable for measuring the distance between two equivalence classes of graph root distributions. \item We show that a truncated adjacency spectral embedding weighted by the square roots of the absolute eigenvalues can approximate the empirical distribution of the node points with vanishing Wasserstein distance error when the network size $n$ goes to infinity, under suitable regularity conditions.
-This in turn implies that such a weighted truncated spectral embedding can also consistently estimate the underlying graph root distribution when the truncation dimension is chosen appropriately. \end{enumerate} We accompany these theoretical developments with illustrative examples including some commonly studied network models.
-The practical use of this framework is demonstrated on two real network data sets.
+Thus we call this induced measure the \emph{graph root distribution} (GRD). \item We show that the Wasserstein distance between two graph root distributions on $\mathcal K$ provides an upper bound of the cut-distance between sampling distributions of the corresponding exchangeable random graphs.
+This result is further extended to a modified version of Wasserstein distance that is suitable for measuring the distance between two equivalence classes of graph root distributions. \item We show that a truncated adjacency spectral embedding weighted by the square roots of the absolute eigenvalues can approximate the empirical distribution of the latent node vectors in $\mathcal K$ with vanishing Wasserstein distance error when the network size $n$ goes to infinity, under suitable regularity conditions.
+This in turn implies that such a weighted truncated spectral embedding can also consistently estimate the underlying graph root distribution when the truncation dimension is chosen appropriately. \item As demonstrated in our numerical examples, the new parameterization allows for a simple, theoretically justifiable estimator, which can reveal salient geometric features in the network data. \end{enumerate}